-During Benitez's short-lived reign of struggle at San Siro, Eto'o often carried the Spaniard to results.
-His sensational brace gave the Nerazzurri a comeback win away to Palermo in Serie A, and he had similar feats in the group stage of the Uefa Champions League: hitting a hat-trick versus Werder Bremen in a 4-0 landslide and adding two more in a 4-3 win against Tottenham Hotspur.
+During Benitez's short-lived reign at San Siro, Eto'o often carried the Spaniard to results.
+A sensational double gave the Nerazzurri a comeback win away to Palermo in Serie A, and he had similar feats in the group stage of the Champions League: hitting a hat-trick versus Werder Bremen in a 4-0 landslide and adding two more in a 4-3 win against Tottenham Hotspur.

-The former Barcelona star's decisive strikes earned points against Udinese, Cagliari, Brescia, Sampdoria and Twente during the first-half of the campaign.
-There can be little doubt that the striker was bailing out the club and his team-mates repeatedly; Eto'o's heroics leading Inter to results had become a recurring theme.
+The former Barcelona star's decisive strikes earned points against Udinese, Cagliari, Brescia, Sampdoria and Twente during the first half of the campaign.
+There can be little doubt that the striker was bailing out the club and his team-mates repeatedly; his heroics in leading Inter to results had become a recurring theme.
 In fact, Benitez's side seems to be completely dependent on him for any attacking production.

 |"I think the others would not be offended if I say Eto'o was the real protagonist of our season.
 He had such a high work rate that it would be like taking Messi away from Barcelona."

 The calendar year ended on a high note as the club claimed more silverware, with Eto'o scoring in the final of the Club World Cup tournament hosted in the United Arab Emirates, in a 3-0 win over African representatives TP Mazembe.